surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH

- **To connect Bi+ SSH tunnel with same database host, provide following information to BiPlus analyst :**
+a)  To connect Bi+ SSH tunnel with same database host, provide following information to BiPlus analyst :

   - IP address or DNS name of the database server
   - SSH port of the database server
   - Database port number

-**If connecting with separate database host, provide following information to BI+ analyst:**
+b) If connecting with separate database host, provide following information to BI+ analyst:

   - IP address or DNS name of the database server as seen from the tunnel server.
   - Database port number as seen from the tunnel server.